6G Vision: An Ultra-Flexible Perspective: Ultra-Flexible Perspective for 6G

 \subsection{Integrated Sensing and Communications}

-With the emphasis on use cases such as V2X communications in recent years, sensing has attained increased importance leading to the integration of these two applications.
+With the emphasis on use cases such as V2X communications in recent years, sensing has attained increased importance leading to the integration of these two applications \cite{9162963}.
 However, the use of sensing is not limited to V2X or autonomous driving.
 Rather, if there is any observable data that can be utilized for the optimization or enhancement of the communications systems, it should be leveraged in 6G \cite{halise2020}.
-The information pertaining to the radio environment can be utilized in improving the network deployment, optimizing user association, providing secure communication and so on.\\
+The information pertaining to the radio environment can be utilized in improving network deployment, optimizing user association, providing secure communications and so on.
+Hence, one of the unique novelties of 6G systems is the integration of many different sensor hardware with the heterogeneous communications networks as exemplified in Fig.~\ref{fig:s3c}.\\

-While it might sound like a novel idea to some, integrated sensing and communications (ISAC) has been studied in different domains in the past.
-Cognitive radio (CR) applications triggered the integrated sensing and communications (ISAC) research at the beginning of the 21st century.
+While it might sound like a novel idea to some, Integrated Sensing and Communications (ISAC) has been studied in different domains in the past.
+Cognitive Radio (CR) applications triggered the ISAC research on the last two decades.
 Spectrum sensing and awareness is one of the first application areas in the ISAC research \cite{4657330}.
-Location awareness is exploited to improve the wireless communication system design in \cite{4427241}.
+Location awareness is exploited to improve the wireless communications system design in \cite{4427241}.
 Satellite and drone images can be used to predict channel parameters \cite{8772043}.
 Context-awareness is used to optimize network architectures in wireless communications \cite{7980669}.
 ISAC systems are studied for radar sensing \cite{mert2020,8972666} and Wi-Fi network coexistence \cite{2006.16534} in the literature.
-However, the complete list of sensing information that can be useful for the next generation cellular communications systems from the ISAC perspective has not yet been comprehensively studied.\\
+However, the complete list of sensing information that can be useful for the next generation cellular communications systems from the ISAC perspective has not yet been comprehensively studied \cite{halise2020}.\\